 Long-term versus Short-term Investments

 When do you want to use the money you’re investing?
 Do you want it in 1 year?
 5 years?
 30 years?
-Once you determine your timeline, here are the two main things you need to yourself before you start investing:
+Once you determine your timeline, here are the two main things you need to consider before you start investing:

 Are you taking the appropriate level of risk given your timeline?